 There are 10 Principles of Cub Scouting.
-They are Character Development, Spiritual Growth, Good Citizenship, Sportsmanship & Fitness, Family Understanding, Respectful Relationships, Personal Achievement, Friendly Service, Fun & Adventure, and Preparation for Boy Scouts.
+They are Character Development, Spiritual Growth, Good Citizenship, Sportsmanship & Fitness, Family Understanding, Respectful Relationships, Personal Achievement, Friendly Service, Fun & Adventure, and Preparation for Scouts.

 There are plenty of opportunities for fun and fellowship, including campouts, hikes, telling jokes, performing skits, playing games, racing pinewood derby cars, and just having fun.

-As the boys get older the achievements become more challenging.
+As the scouts get older the achievements become more challenging.
 The set program instills a sense of purpose and pride in setting and achieving goals.
 Scouting encourages good sportsmanship and working as a team, as well as individual achievement.

 For more information about Cub Scouting USA, visit the Boy Scouts of America (BSA).